Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

-Fort Myers, Florida, is renowned for its beautiful beaches and abundant seashells.
-Shelling is so popular here that people make a living out of it as shelling charter captains.
-This guide will help you find the best shelling beaches near Fort Myers, offering insights into each location’s unique characteristics and the types of shells you might find.
+In this guide, I’ll help you find the best shelling beaches in and around Fort Myers Beach, offering insights into each location’s unique characteristics and the types of shells you might find.

 Shelling Fort Myers Beach

-Now, let’s explore some of the best shelling beaches in the Fort Myers area.
+The crown jewel of shelling in the Fort Myers area

 Sanibel Island